 |After dissertation is approved by Graduate School||Pay fees (if needed)||Details

 Visit MyMichiganTech for fee payment instructions.
 The Graduate School will email you when your fees are ready to be paid.

-These fees are for publishing your dissertation, and are required to be paid before we can award your degree.
+All Graduate School fees are required to be paid before we can award your degree.

 |Within two weeks after the end of the semester||Watch your e-mail or MyMichiganTech for notification that your degree is awarded||Details

 Watch your e-mail or visit MyMichiganTech for confirmation that your degree requirements are complete.

 Degrees can only be awarded after grades are posted for the semester.
 Once grades are posted for the semester and your degree has been awarded, you can order official transcripts if you need official proof of earning your degree.

 |Two months after the end of the semester||Watch your e-mail for notification that your diploma is ready||Details

 Your diploma will be printed two months after the semester you complete your degree requirements.
 If you are still in the Houghton area, you may pick up your diploma after the Graduate School emails you.
 If you are not in the Houghton area, you will receive a final e-mail asking for updates to your mailing address that you provided with your Degree completion form